igsor/PuPy/doc/source/robot.rst

 >>>     'phase'     : (0.0, 0.0, 0.5, 0.5)
 >>> })

-With this specification, an :py:class:`actor <PuppyActor>` can be set up.
+With this specification, an :py:class:`actor <RobotActor>` can be set up.
 Again, it's not important what the actor concretely does but its mere
 existence: It implements the act-step in the sense-think-act cycle.
 Again, for details see :doc:`control`.